bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test slideshow width, 400." />
 </p>

-Let&apos;s check it.
+<p>Let&apos;s check it.
 If I come over, I&apos;m still getting 400.
+It is
-It is important to pay attention to these things as you can.
+important to pay attention to these things as you can.
 I should add, while this still works currently in the current version of <b>jQuery</b>, it might not work in future versions of <b>jQuery</b>.
 Since I&apos;m loading this